Tricklebyte/SQLProcTester/README.md

 ```

 ## Default Input Values
-### All Input properties have corresponding Class Properties of SpSqlClient
+### All Input properties may also be set at the SpSqlClient class level.
 <br/>**Values of the input model override the values of the Class Properties**
 <br/>This allows you to set an input (like Connection String) once for all tests and not have to repeat that value in all test cases.
 <br/>